 ii.
 Moving speed relative to the human body can be accurately measured(Doppler Profiling).

 iii.
-The arm of human cannot move freely, the valid moving locations can be got from the human arm motion model.
+The arm of human cannot move freely, the valid moving locations can be got(Adjust, not acquire directly) from the human arm motion model.

 b.
 Design a RNN (based on LSTM) architecture to predict 3D orientation and 3D location at the same time based on multi-task learning.